WHO IS SALARY FINANCE?

 To send and receive information about your credit history and to carry out other background checks

-In relation to Borrow, we will send information about you to and from one or more credit rating agencies.
+In relation to Borrow, we will send information about you to and from one or more credit reference agencies.
 This is to help to verify whether our products and/or services are suitable for you and to run appropriate fraud, anti-money laundering or background checks.
-We also receive data from credit rating agencies during the course of your loan for monitoring purposes.
-We are required to tell credit rating agencies how you run your relationship with us, including whether or not you make your loan repayments on time, if you default on your loan or enter into any repayment arrangements.
+We also receive data from credit reference agencies during the course of your loan for monitoring purposes.
+We are required to tell credit reference agencies how you run your relationship with us, including whether or not you make your loan repayments on time, if you default on your loan or enter into any repayment arrangements.
 This reporting may make obtaining future credit more difficult.

 To set up a Direct Debit